The Scooby-Doo Project: Plot

-The footage cuts to night, where Fred tells the gang that they have been trapped in the forest for a week, and have not unmasked a villain and says that he misses how they solved mysteries in only 22 minutes.
-Later, Shaggy and Velma get into an argument over their catchphrases as she asks him what "Zoinks" even means, to which he replies "I'm sorry, what do you want me to say?
-'Jinkies'?".
+The footage cuts to night, where a frantic Fred tells the gang that they have been trapped in the forest for a week, and have not unmasked a villain and says that he misses how they solved mysteries in only 22 minutes.

-In the next segment, Fred denies Velma's suggestion that he is scared, replying that there must be a perfectly logical explanation for all that has happened.
 They soon find more piles of Scooby Snacks and, despite Daphne insisting against it, Shaggy and Scooby taste them.
 Shaggy screams in terror, only for it to be revealed that it is due to the Scooby Snacks being stale.